camunda/camunda/backend/README.md

 ```

 since you did not provide any valid bearer token.
 In order to perform authentication for the first time
-one hast to send POST request with username and password to /authenticate endpoint
+one has to send POST request with username and password to /authenticate endpoint

 ```
 curl -XPOST http://localhost:8080/api/authentication -d '{ "username":"admin", "password": "admin"}' -H "Content-Type: application/json"